core-wg/href/draft-ietf-core-href.md

   The `host-name` is turned into a single string by joining the elements separated by dots (".").
-  Any character in the elements of a `host-name` item that is a dot ("."), or not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.
+  Any character in the elements of a `host-name` item that is not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.
+  If there are dots (".") in such elements, the conversion fails (percent-encoding is not able to present such elements, as normalization would turn the percent-encoding back to the unreserved character that a dot is.)

   The value of a `host-ip` item MUST be represented as a string that matches the "IPv4address" or